 There are thousands of these underwater pools all around the Yucatan Peninsula and in the surrounding areas near Playa del Carmen.
 So whether you are planning on visiting cenote azul, or any of the other cenotes near Playa del Carmen, you are bond to have a great day.

 They make for fun day adventures that allow you to do something a little different than sitting on the beach or swimming in the ocean.

 They are worth experiencing because it’ll be a swim like no other.
 Playa del Carmen is a beautiful destination in Mexico and these cenotes are the cherry on top.

-Hopefully, some of the cenotes in this article have caught your attention and you’re ready to experience some of the best cenotes near Playa del Carmen for yourself!
+Hopefully, some of these Playa del Carmen cenotes caught your attention and you’re ready to experience them for yourself.